spieglt/FlyingCarpet/README.md

 + If you choose to receive a filename that is already present in your current directory, it will be overwritten.

++ After a successful transfer, Flying Carpet will attempt to rejoin you to your previous wireless networks.
+If there is an error midway through the process, this may fail.

 + GUI forthcoming.

-Disclaimer: I am not a cryptographic expert.
+Disclaimer: I am not a cryptography expert.
 This is a usable product in its current state, but is also a learning experience for me and a work in progress.
 Do not use for private files if you think a skilled hacker is less than 100 feet from you and trying to intercept them.